gmat224/TimeTableMatcher/README.md

 Future updates I would like to add:
-Some way of storing and retriving timetables
+Some way of storing and retriving timetables.
-Placing it online for easier use
+Placing it online for easier use.
-Update the GUI to look more modern
+Update the GUI to look more modern.